darienmiller88/Twitter-clone/README.md

 # Twidder!
-A simple twitter clone where user can create post to a dashboard.
+A simple twitter clone where user can create posts to a dashboard.

 ## Description